News & Trends

 Public Safety

-Laminated glass' bullet-proof strength is a popular choice with many police departments, public safety entities, and other areas where security is paramount.
+This material’s bullet-proof strength is a popular choice with many police departments, public safety entities, schools and other areas where security is paramount.

 • Holds Together if Shattered